 Depression And Anxiety

-Depression commonly manifests physically, through stomach pains, headaches, disrupted or excessive sleep, and motor control difficulty.
+Depression commonly manifests through emotional discomfort and physically, through stomach pains, headaches, disrupted or excessive sleep, and sometimes motor control difficulty.
 While the causes of depression are unknown, a predisposition for it runs in families and it can be triggered by trauma and adverse life circumstances.
 Depression is diagnosed more frequently in women and tends to display differently in women than in men.

 Depression is a mental illness which is characterized by prolonged emotional symptoms including:

-Diagnosing depression involves a psychiatric evaluation and physical tests to determine whether a person’s symptoms are actually being caused by a different disorder.
+Diagnosing depression can sometimes require a psychiatric evaluation to determine whether a person’s symptoms are actually being caused by an underlying condition or different disorder.
 A person must have been experiencing symptoms for at least two weeks to be diagnosed with depression.
 Every case is unique and requires individual attention, but there are a number of effective complementary ways of treating depression, including:

 - Talk therapy